 Permanent physical and emotional disabilities

 It is doubtful that the victim's life will return to its pre-injury state.

 In terms of the extent and seriousness of the damage, a catastrophic injury varies from the broader definition of personal injury.
 A traumatic accident is one in which you are permanently affected as a result of the occurrence.
-If your situation fits into this category, a personal injury lawyer will assist you in filing a claim for additional compensation.
+If your situation fits into this category, a pool accident lawyer will assist you in filing a claim for additional compensation.

 A few examples of traumatic injuries are as follows:

 Spinal cord injuries (leading to full or partial paralysis)